zzt001/aceleetcode/README.md

 Acee, meaning "ace the leetcode", is a program to record your daily problem solving, and generate recommended problem sets by algorithm, to help you reinforce the frequently incorrect problems.

+Tech Stack:
+Golang + embedded db(sqlite3) + cobra(CLI framework)

+Plan:
+Phase 1: Design the data structure and database.
+Phase 2: Design the CLI and implement the func from front-end to back-end Phase 3: Add test cases and collect feedbacks

 Design CLI:
 acee